Follow me on Twitter at @CryptoLoren

-When this book was published last year, the usual question arose, “So, what number book is this for you, Loren?”.
+When a new book of mine is published, the usual question is, “So, what number book is this for you, Loren?”.

 Let’s begin at the beginning.
 After thinking I was going to grow up to be a naturalist, keeping a mult-species backyard zoo from an early age, then finally discovering “cryptozoology” in March 1960, and spending years doing fieldwork, this guy named Loren Coleman, at 20, wrote his first published article.

-Then, as my general brief biography relates: During the second half of 1975, Loren Coleman’s first book was published by Warner Books, when he was 27.
+Then, as my general brief biography found some places on the Internet relates: During the second half of 1975, Loren Coleman’s first book was published by Warner Books, when he was 27.
 He was in the process, in August of that year, of moving from California to New England.
 He found the first copy of his first book on the shelves of a bookstore in the Midwest, even before he was able to receive a copy from his New York publisher.
 Since then, Coleman has written, edited, and contributed to many other books, as primary author, coauthor, editor, or contributor.

 But how many books does this involve, in total?
 How many books has Coleman “written”?
 One can do a search on Google or Yahoo, and you will find the weaknesses of information overload and disorganization on the web revealed.
 You can discover all kinds of answers on the Internet to the question of “how many”: seven, seventeen, and over thirty are the usual biographical and bibliographical talking points.